01/ 06What you get

 A license, not a subscription.

-Every Deskrune kit is a one-time purchase.
-You pay once and you get the files.
-There is no recurring charge, no auto-renewal, no "annual maintenance fee," and no tier above the one you bought that gates extra pages of the same kit.
-The price you see is the price you pay.
+Every Deskrune kit is free to open.
+There is no recurring charge, no auto-renewal, no annual maintenance fee, and no hidden tier that gates extra pages of the same kit.
+Tip later only if it helps.

-• What's yours The PDF and any updates.
-When the kit is revised, the same download link delivers the new version to the same email address you bought with.
-No "upgrade fee."
+- What's yours The PDF and any updates.
+When the kit is revised, the same page or download path delivers the new version.
+No upgrade fee.

-• Team use One buyer, one license.
-If your team wants to use the kit, each person needs their own copy.
-A team license is on the way; for now, email [email protected] and we'll quote a multi-seat price.
+- Team use One reader, one license.
+If your team wants to use the kit, each person should open their own copy.
+For classroom, clinic, or team use, email [email protected] and we will keep the setup simple.

 — The one-time rule

-Your bank typically takes 3 to 5 business days to show the credit.
-We can't make that part faster.
+Your bank may still take a few business days to show a returned card charge.
+We cannot make that part faster.

 03/ 06What you can't do